pascalpoizat/template-haskell-project/README.md

 This is a simple template for Haskell projects.

+**Note on Coveralls integration:** there seems to be a recent issue with the `stack-hpc-coveralls` module.
+It has been deactivated for now in order not to break the build.

 ## Installation

 Due to `stack` installing and using working files in projects, you cannot just clone the template.